There are many people who strongly believe in leaning back in a relationship.

 Now, I want to be clear.
 You AND a man both have a responsibility to be attuned to each other.
 But there is never any harm in leading with your own desire to attune to him, because you will feel it and know it much faster if he’s a bad egg!

 You’ll also know it faster if he’s the wrong one for you, if you are attuned, or have the desire to connect.
-It’s when we get stuck in our heads that we dig a rabbit hole too deep and find it hard to get out.
+It’s when we get stuck in our heads or have too many pent up feelings that we dig a rabbit hole too deep and find it hard to get out.

 As such, it’s much harder to answer the question, “How much emotional connection does HE feel for you?” than it is to answer the question, “How much emotional connection do I feel for him?”